 In a strata property there are common areas that you’ll share with other members of the scheme or tenants renting an apartment in the building.
 These common areas, such as corridors, gardens, pools and gyms, are managed by the Owners Corporation.
 Everyone that owns a property in the building is automatically a member of the Owners Corporation.
-Therefore any suggestions regarding the common areas are decided as a majority through the Owners Corporation or the Executive Committee – no one member has the power to make changes without an agreement by everyone.
+Therefore any suggestions regarding the common areas are decided as a majority through the Owners Corporation or the Strata Committee – no one member has the power to make changes without an agreement by everyone.

 The funds for the maintenance and upkeep of these common areas comes from levies – which all members of the Owners Corporation are required to pay usually in quarterly intervals.
 These levies are not optional – if you are a member of the strata scheme, you are required to pay these levies.

 If there is a requirement for emergency repairs to the common area and there aren’t sufficient funds to cover the repairs, then special levies may be required.
 Again, all members of the strata scheme will be required to cover these special levies.

 At Netstrata, we advise all potential buyers to fully research the strata scheme so that you’re familiar with the financial situation of the Owners Corporation and the state of the buildings.

 A strata records report covers such topics as the financial state of the Owners Corporation, management matters and past known building problems.
 This report will also document any major works that may have been planned or if any special levies have been placed on the owners.

 - What regular or special levies you’ll have to contribute.